Kdfrizale/mirc-leap-ros/README.md

-# Leap Controller
+# Leap Interface
 ===================

-The leap_controller provides a ROS interface to the LeapMotion system.
+The leap_interface provides a ROS interface to the LeapMotion system.

 Usage